 Fr.
 David Adiletta

 Fr.
 David is originally from Connecticut.
 He studied Molecular Biology before entering the Dominican Province of Saint Joseph in 1991.
 After studying Theology and Medical Ethics at the Dominican House of Sudies in Washington, DC, he was ordained to the priesthood in 1998.
 For many years, Fr.
 David served as a missionary in the Province of Saint Joseph’s Vicariate of Eastern Africa.
-After returning to the United States, he was assigned to the Priory of Saint Catherine of Siena to serve as a chaplain with Dominican Healthcare Ministry.
+After returning to the United States, he was assigned to the Priory of Saint Catherine of Siena as a chaplain with Dominican Healthcare Ministry.

 Fr.
 James Ritch